-As at December 31, 2018, BTB, through BTB Acquisitions and Operating Trust, a wholly-owned subsidiary, owned 67 properties.
-The following text presents the details of the acquisitions and dispositions over the last three completed fiscal years, including a summary of the properties acquired since January 1, 2016.
+As at December 31, 2020, BTB, through BTB Acquisitions and Operating Trust, a wholly owned subsidiary, owned 64 properties.
+The following table presents the details of the acquisitions and dispositions over the last three completed fiscal years.

-Acquisitions completed in 2016
+Acquisitions in 2018